5 Types of Isolators for Pharma and Life Science—The Best Ways to Decontaminate Them

 In the world of GMP pharmaceutical manufacturing facilities, isolators enable sterile, contamination-free environments for sensitive processes such as manufacturing and research of GMP products and processes.
 They are also used to aid in safe handling of hazardous materials, toxins, and pathogens.
 Isolators are valuable because they provide the worker with a clean work environment that is relatively free of contamination from airborne particles.
 Extensive decontamination practices are employed routinely in these environments to help with contamination control.

 Previously, vaporized hydrogen peroxide (VPHP) technology was employed to help maintain the biosafety of these environments.
 Today, less caustic forms of VPHP in the form of Hybrid Hydrogen Peroxide™ (HHP™) are frequently employed to ensure a validatable, repeatable 6-log process.
-This HHP™ technology includes the valuable qualities of vapor while also incorporating micro-aerosols to treat large and small enclosures more effectively without suffering from the effects of microclimates observed with legacy vapor only systems.
+This HHP™ technology includes the valuable qualities of vapor while also incorporating micro-aerosols to treat large and small enclosures more effectively without suffering from the effects of microclimates observed with legacy vapor-only systems.
 As seen in the recent revision of Annex I, there is a greater emphasis on the use of isolators and restricted access barriers (RABs) to help improve contamination control.
 CURIS’ HHP™ technology provides automated 6-log bioburden reduction cycles in these sensitive pieces of equipment and allows for a decreased cycle time compared to its legacy competitor, vapor phase hydrogen peroxide (VPHP).

 Types of Isolators